SovnSkyrim/Aldrnari/README.md

 ### Removing the Modlist

 You can just remove the MO2 folder and be done with it.
-SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.
+Aldrnari uses the Stock Game system, which copies a game installation within it's installation folder, thus, it is entirely self contained.

 ### Gamepad Support?
 [Check this guide by Evanidus14](https://github.com/Evanidus14/Aldrnari-Gamepad-Setup)